seven-dillenia/DAI-Codex/assets/codex/history/a_chant_for_the_departed.md

 The Veil holds no uncertainty for her,
 And she will know no fear of death, for the Maker Shall be her beacon and her shield, her foundation and her sword.

-—Transfigurations 10:1, often sung by mourners as they light candles
+——Transfigurations 10:1, often sung by mourners as they light candles